 The Irish DPC has published online all transcripts from the case, including submissions of the U.S. Government, Facebook, the DPC, and the testimony of Peter Swire.
-You can find the transcripts and more documents related to the case, including national courts' judgments, here.

 Below is a series of essays written as brief introductions to Swire's testimony.
 The first essay provides a short overall summary of the testimony.
 Essays 2 to 5 summarize key points of the testimony: